Imandy123/Class-Python-Ping-Pong-Game/README.md

 ***

 ## Project Description
-Our project is a game consisting of a combination between the classic game pong,and ping pong.
-The user will play against a "AI" we created, and attempts to score point.
+Our project is a game consisting of a combination between the classic game pong ,and ping pong.
+The user will play against a "AI" we created, and attempts to score points to win the game.
 ***

 ## User Interface Design